Head Injury: Life-Changing With Minimal Outward Signs

 Brain injuries can rob you of your independence and make work impossible.
 Your injuries may require extensive medical treatment and ongoing rehabilitation.
 You may need to pay someone to care for you, drive you places or modify your home, all while not being able to earn a living.
 Just compensation after a TBI or other life-altering injury is essential to maintaining your financial security.

-A Plaintiff’s Law Firm Offering Unparalleled Care And Service
+A Plaintiff’s Law Firm Offering Unparalleled Care And Uncompromising Service

 You can rely on our extensive knowledge of traumatic brain injuries and resources for guidance in recovery.
 We can help you seek appropriate treatment such as therapy with a neurologist and neuropsychologist, offering you renewed hope.
 Let us help you pursue compensation for your current and future needs.
-Contact our office using our online contact form, or call 314-684-8321 to schedule a free consultation with a Missouri attorney.
+Contact our office using our online contact form, or call 314-684-8321 to schedule a free consultation with one of our devoted Missouri attorneys.